 Life can be complicated.
 This is especially true when you are trying to juggle your life and your learning.
-We recognize that from time to time personal issues may arise that may have a profound effect on your life.
-To support you during difficult times, RRU offers free, confidential counselling and support.
-Students can access one-time support, or short-term ongoing counselling (usually up to five sessions).
-Counselling is provided in-person, over the phone, and via Skype.
+To support you during difficult times, RRU offers free, confidential counselling and learning strategy support.
+Students can access one-time support, or short-term ongoing counselling (usually up to five sessions) in-person, over the phone, Zoom and Skype.

 Make an appointment